-Similarly to other microphones in this list, a low sensitivity might be an issue and you might require a mic activator with this microphone, but this is an issue with many dynamic microphones face, broadcast microphones aren’t an exception in this regard.
+Similarly to other microphones in this list, a low sensitivity might be an issue and you might require a mic activator with this microphone, but this is an issue that many dynamic microphones face; broadcast microphones aren’t an exception in this regard.

 RE20 is pricey at $450, but has a unique approach for a broadcast microphone which could make it a tempting microphone to buy.

 Neumann BCM 705

 Neumann BCM 705 is the most premium broadcast microphone on this list selling at $700.
 It has a frequency response of 20Hz – 20,000Hz, a sensitivity of 1.7mV/Pa (-55dB), a hypercardioid polar pattern and a sturdy all-metal build.

 BCM 705 rolls off a few low-end frequencies and applies a presence boost, making it perfect for clarity.
 It’s probably the most articulate and clear microphone on this list and has a very clear high-end frequency response.

-The low-end roll-off means you’ll have to get close to the microphone, otherwise, it might make your voice sound a bit thin.
+The low-end roll-off means you’ll have to get close to the microphone.
+Otherwise, it might make your voice sound a bit thin.
 BCM 705 similarly to RE20 mitigates the proximity effect that allows it to get very close to the microphone and increases the input.
 It’s very useful when limiting background noise since your vocal will be much more audible than background noise.